angelascerbo/super-graphiql/README.md

 ```

 ## Features
-Super-GraphiQL leverages components of [GraphiQL](https://github.com/graphql/graphiql) under the hood but developed to be a more powerful and flexibile GraphQL IDE to enable a smooth and efficient testing workflow.
-Super-GraphiQL adds the following features to the GraphQL ecosystem:
+SuperGraphiQL leverages components of [GraphiQL](https://github.com/graphql/graphiql) under the hood but developed to be a more powerful and flexibile GraphQL IDE to enable a smooth and efficient testing workflow.
+SuperGraphiQL adds the following features to the GraphQL ecosystem:

   - Supports multiple GraphQL queries and mutations in one test script
   - Save and reuse test scripts including a searchable Query history